GeT-TRiX/MA_Trix_App/README.md

-# MATRiX is a shiny application for Microarray Analysis on Transcriptomic impact of Xenobiotics
+# MATRiX is a shiny application for Mining and functional Analysis of TRanscriptomics data.

 ## Contents